Who, What, Where, When and How

 If you are presenting a case, please arrive at the building about 10 minutes prior to the start of the meeting.
 Be sure to check in with someone in the room.

-There is limited parking in the lot and street parking, and its walking distance from downtown Charlottesville.
+There is limited parking in the lot and street parking, and it is walking distance from downtown Charlottesville.

 Basic needs: birth certificate, identification, social security card